 About Eagle County BMX

-Constructed with the vison ‘If you build it, they will come!’
-Jay lucas and Jamie Ziegler began the discussions in 2007 of a BMX track here in the Vail Valley.
+Constructed with the vision ‘If you build it, they will come!’
+Jay Lucas and Jamie Ziegler began the discussions in 2007 of a BMX track here in the Vail Valley.
 After many weekend trips to Grand Valley BMX in Grand Junction and the allotment of tracks on the Front Range, Jay and Jamie presented a letter to the Mayor of Eagle and Town of Eagle with a proposal for the Eagle County BMX (ECBMX) facility.
-The proposal outlined a number of items but the group wanted to empathize that the track would:
+The proposal outlined a number of items but the group wanted to emphasize that the track would:

 - Provide a safe environment in which young people can build strong bodies, strong minds and self-esteem while proving themselves at their own pace.

-- Offer a low-cost entertainment and exercise option that entire families can enjoy; everybody regardless of age, can complete.
+- Offer a low-cost entertainment and exercise option that entire families can enjoy; everybody regardless of age, can compete.

 - A location where people can gather, enjoy and have fun!

 After approval from the Mayor and Town, the track started to take shape.
 With the help of Yuri Kostic, Chris Spiegle and Don Summers, the track became a reality and opened for racing in 2009.
 Since then, many children and families have shared memories and laughter (and sometimes pain and suffering from falls!) which continues today.

 Our racing season lasts all summer long, as weather permits and is open to any boy or girl who can ride a bike – ages 2 – 92!
 You can fit BMX racing in between other activities, like work, school, sports, church, and scouting.
 Races are held weekly on Monday evenings during the summer and on Sunday afternoons when school is in session.
 Spectators are always free at local races!